miguelmota/airdrome/README.md

 # Airdrome

-CLI for Wi-Fi management.
+CLI for wifi management.
 Basically a wrapper for `airport` and `networksetup` on Mac OS X.

 # Install